 I love the way a meal can prompt happy memories and related emotions to flood your mind.
 It’s the reason I immediately reach for Maltesers the second I set foot on British soil; with one mouthful of the favorite childhood sweet, I am transported back to childhood visits to England with my parents and brother.
 I am reminded of countless transatlantic flights, of arriving at London or Manchester airports after a long journey, and of being greeted by my loving grandparents and immediately plied with my favorite sweets.
 It’s a feeling I can recapture even without the benefit of international travel, simply by treating myself to some UK-version Maltesers from the international section at Meijer or the candy section at World Market (warning: as noted in my recent sweet treats blog post, DO NOT try the US version and assume there will be anything special about them.
 The US version of my beloved Maltesers are an entirely different and inferior product).

 Perhaps not everyone feels this close connection between food, travel and memories that I do.
 I can fondly remember sitting in the hot sun on a Mexican beach with my family eating the best chips, salsa and guacamole I had ever tasted.
-I’m sure the summer/fall 2018 will forever be cemented in my mind as a time of eating incredible Thai food in the comfort of our own home courtesy of our amazing new Thai exchange daughter.
+I’m sure that summer 2018 through summer 2019 will forever be cemented in my mind as a time of eating incredible Thai food in the comfort of our own home courtesy of our amazing intercultural exchange student who became our Thai daughter.
 Food, global experiences and memories combine into a powerful emotional force that can carry one through even the darkest of times – or the coldest of Ohio winters.

 Actually, it’s clear there’s a fourth element that is intertwined for me along with food, travel and memories: Family.
 Certainly who I was with in each of the examples I’ve given is as important as where we were, what we were eating and how fondly I remember it all.
 In fact, perhaps family is the most important element of them all.